dennyhalim/biblia-online-vivendo-a-palavra/readme.txt

 == Description ==

 Plugin for implementation of Bible Online in your Wordpress blog.
 With it, you can make available the Word of God and bless your website\'s users.
 The plugin allows to consult all 66 books of the Holy Bible.
+Versions: King James and Almeida Corrigida e Fiel (1994).

 == Changelog ==